act65/masters-thesis/abstraction/README.md

 Ideate and pick 4 more sprints.

-> 1) What do we mean my HRL?
-Let's generate some RL problems that can be exploited by a hierarchical learner.

-> 2) How does HRL actually help?
-Computational complexity, sample complexity, ... when doesn't it help?
-When it is guaranteed to help?

-> 3) Can we learn a set of disentangled actions.
-How does that help?

-> 4) How can we use an abstraction to solve a problem more efficiently?
-Use MPC + abstraction.
-Explore how different abstractions help find solutions!?

-***

 - [ ] Unsupervised options (how good can random ones be!?)
 - [ ] Equivalence of goal/option conditioned value fns
 - [ ] Build a three (or even better, N) layer heirarchy